genxlogics/ng-pytheas/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+A single page angular app that connects to the backend application and renders the shortest path to a planet. currently app shows the rendered route (using mat buttons and arrows) and total distance to it. use check box to include traffic data.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.